Micro Air Data System

 Micro Air Data Computer (μADC)

 The μADC is a compact microprocessor-based embedded computer specifically created for real-time air data measurement.
 Designed for use with the Air Data probe, the μADC acquires pressure and temperature measurements from the probe, applies the aerodynamic calibrations, and sends the processed data to a digital output stream and/or logs the data internally.
 GPS and INS integration is available for complete state-space quantification.
-At 135 grams, the μADC is about the weight of an iPhone and draws as little as 3.25 Watts.
+At 135 grams, the μADC is about the weight of a cell phone and draws as little as 2.1 Watts.
 This product is the lowest weight, smallest package, lowest power air data system available on the market.

 Aeroprobe offers on site support for flight-testing or system installation.